 - All departments MUST use the centralized QPay system for all payment card acceptance activity.
 Exceptions due to unique business needs may be requested through Credit Card Operations.
 If a System Usage Waiver to utilize another processing method is approved, the department requesting the waiver must demonstrate full compliance with the PCI DSS and all other industry security Requirements, and submit written documentation of adherence to the PCI DSS to Credit Card Operations.
 System Usage Waivers will be evaluated annually.

 Additional Procedures for Departments Granted Usage Waiver

-Credit Card Operations approval is required for any third-party processing agreement/contract.
+Approval by Credit Card Operations is required for all third party processing agreements/contracts.
 All contracts and contract renewals for payment card processing MUST be approved by Credit Card Operations prior to execution.
 All contracts MUST contain PCI DSS contract language determined by Credit Card Operations and General Counsel.